State Taxes

 Learn more about Utah State Veterans Homes

-The cemetery offers in-ground casketed and urn burials, a columbarium niche for cremated remains and a beautifully landscaped Memorial Garden to scatter cremated ashes.
-Veterans are buried at no cost, a Surviving Spouse or dependent Child are buried for a $828 fee.
+The cemetery offers in-ground casketed and urn burials, a columbarium niche for cremated remains and a Memorial Garden to scatter cremated ashes.
+Veterans are buried at no cost; a Surviving Spouse or dependent Child burial requires an $893 fee.
 Burial benefits include the burial plot, opening and closing of the grave, a government issued marker, and perpetual care.

 The following are the general eligibility requirements:

-Served at least 20 years in the National Guard or U.S. Armed Force Reserves and qualified for military retired pay (or would have qualified except death occurred before age 60), or
+• Served at least 20 years in the National Guard or U.S. Armed Forces Reserves and is eligible for military retired pay (or would have been eligible except their death occurred before age 60), or

-Spouses and dependents (burial of dependent Children is limited to unmarried Children under 21 years old or 23 years old if a full-time student at an approved educational institution or a Child who develops a lifelong disability prior to age 21)
+• Spouses and Children (burial of dependent Children is limited to unmarried Children under 21 years old or 23 years old if a full-time student at an approved educational institution or a Child who develops a lifelong disability prior to age 21)

 For more information, please contact: